Training Grants for Fishermen

 - tel: 01595 693644

 Scottish Fishermen's Trust

-The Scottish Fishermen’s Trust may award grants to fishermen undergoing training to obtain deck or engineer officer certificates of competency.
+The Scottish Fishermen’s Trust may award grants to fishermen undergoing training to obtain non-mandatory certificates.

 - tel: 01224 646944